jtulloh/jtulloh_portfolio/content/blogs/blog2.md

 - ""
 - ""
 date: "2017-10-31T22:26:09-05:00"
-description: Lorem Etiam Nullam
+description: Is there a significant difference between the salaries of men and women at Omega Group?
 draft: false
-image: pic09.jpg
+image: office.jpg
 keywords: ""
 slug: magna
-title: Magna
+title: Examining Pay Discrimination at Omega Group Plc.
 ---